Linuxfabrik/monitoring-plugins/check-plugins/snmp/README.rst

 I get ``add_mibdir: strings scanned in from .snmp/mibs/.index are too large.  count = ...``
     There seems to be a malformed, a duplicated MIB file or one with spaces in its filename within one of your MIB directories.

+I get ``Error in packet.
+Reason: (tooBig) Response message would have been too large.``
+    A "tooBig" response simply means that the SNMP agent tried to generate a response with all requested OID's, but the response grew too big for its buffer, resulting in this error message.
+To avoid this, we divide your OID list and send a maximum of 25 oids per request each.

 Within Icinga, if I acknowledge a value change in WARN or CRIT state, does the plugin returns OK?
     If you acknowledge a value change in Icinga, the desired WARN or CRIT state remains - due to the fact that SNMP is mostly run against hardware, and you have to check what triggered the change.
 If everything is fine, delete ``TMPDIR/linuxfabrik-plugin-cache.db``.
 On the next run of the plugin, it will recreate the inventory.